dieterich-lab/QutRNA/Readme.md

 conda activate qutrna
 ```

-If removing white space from final plots is desired, a workking TEX environment is required.
+If removing white space from final plots is desired, a working TEX environment is required.
 Unfortunatelly, the TEX environment available via conda is not applicable.

 ### parasail